weihaox/awesome-image-translation/content/visual-contents-creation.md

 # Visual Contents Generation and Manipulation

-This repository is about *controllable, interpretable, and generalizable visual contents generation*, which is primaly a collection of papers on image, video, 3D shape generation and manipulation with the guidance by text, audio, camera pose, or other information.
+This repository is about *controllable, interpretable, and generalizable visual contents creation*, which is primaly a collection of papers on image, video, 3D shape generation and manipulation with the guidance by text, audio, camera pose, or other information.
 The Controlable Parameters can be Camera, Pose, Lighting, Color, Texture, Semantics, Expression, Speech.

 ## Table of Contents
 - [Industry Demo or Product](#industry-demo-or-product)